ibm-cloud-docs/solution-tutorials/big-data-log-analytics.md

 {:pre: .pre}

 # Big data logs with streaming analytics and SQL

+Due to a known issue with Streams Designer, this tutorial has been hidden.
+New users will be unable to access the Streams Designer tool from Watson Data Platform and unable to complete a primary objective.
+This tutorial will be re-published once Streams Designer is available again.
+{: tip}

 In this tutorial, you will build a log analysis pipeline designed to collect, store and analyze log records to support regulatory requirements or aid information discovery.
 This solution leverages several services available in {{site.data.keyword.cloud_notm}}: {{site.data.keyword.messagehub}}, {{site.data.keyword.cos_short}}, SQL Query and {{site.data.keyword.streaminganalyticsshort}}.
 A program will assist you by simulating transmission of web server log messages from a static file to {{site.data.keyword.messagehub}}.